Do Go On - Do Go On Presents: Arty Facts - Vault

 Oh, that's beautiful.

-I imagine the artists would love that kind of feedback.
+I imagine the artist would love that kind of feedback.

 It's like a very nice bus shelter.